matthew-renodin/ACE-TAO-RTEMS-example/README.md

 https://github.com/matthew-renodin/ACE-TAO-RTEMS-installer

+You need to clone this project, source the setenv in the ACE-TAO-RTEMS-installer project.

+cd ACE-TAO-RTEMS-installer

+source setenv

+Run the following command from the root of this project.
+This will create the Makefiles and will utilize the GNU macros in the ACE_TAO project that gets created when you follow the steps in the ACE-TAO-RTEMS-installer project.

+cd ACE-TAO-RTEMS-example

+$ACE_ROOT/bin/mwc.pl example.mwc -type gnuace

+cd src

+make

+JTAG the server.exe to the ZC706.

 The server code essentially needs configurations.
 For convience, this example will simply take place some arguments in the server.cpp